Stephen-J-Whitaker/joanne-geraghty-music/README.md

 The website is hosted by [GitHub Pages](https://pages.github.com/) from the main branch of the [joanne-geraghty-music Git repository](https://github.com/Stephen-J-Whitaker/joanne-geraghty-music).
 The deployment procedure can be found at the following link:

 - [Deployment Procedure](docs/readme-deployment-procedure.pdf)

+- The live site can be found [here](https://stephen-j-whitaker.github.io/joanne-geraghty-music/index.html)

 ## **8. Technologies Used**
 - CSS